Infant Development

 • Extra staffing

-• Assessment, and training and support for community child care staff.
+• Training and support for community childcare staff.